Note: Not all courses are offered every semester or every academic year.

 (meets clinical core methods requirement)

-Working with families requires a conceptual base in understanding the importance of transactions and patterns between family members, and development of practice application in family therapy techniques.
-This course extends knowledge in current theoretical thinking about family interaction, and methods of direct intervention.
-Among the various theoretical perspectives that are examined, special emphasis will be placed on structural, strategic and family-of-origin models.
+Working with families requires a conceptual base in understanding the importance of transactions and patterns between family members, and the development of practice application in family therapy techniques.
+This course extends knowledge in current theoretical thinking about family interaction, understanding of socio-cultural factors, and providing methods of direct intervention.
+Students are encouraged to formulate their own theoretical thinking and practice techniques from their integration of the various family therapy models presented throughout the course.
+The cultural responsiveness of these models across populations is emphasized as is the impact of wider social forces on the family.

 SWCL 704—Integrated Behavioral Health Practice [3 credits]